nautechsystems/nautilus_trader/docs/guides/backtest_example.md

 # Complete Backtest Example

-This notebook runs through a complete backtest example using raw data (external to Nautilus) to a single backtest run.
+This notebook runs through a complete backtest example using raw data (external to Nautilus) through to a single backtest run.

 ## Imports